Protecting Our Oceans

 BLUE PLANET ALLIANCE EVENTS FOR WORLD ENVIRONMENT DAY AND WORLD OCEANS DAY

-On June 5 and June 11, Mana Pacific is honored to partner with Blue Planet Alliance, Peace Boat, the Convergence, and other partners to host a series of public events designed to catalyze action toward protecting the planet and help advance the Alliance’s mission of aiding countries in the transition to 100% renewable energy by 2045.
+On June 5 and June 11, Mana Pacific is honored to partner with Blue Planet Alliance, Peace Boat US, the Convergence, and other partners to host a series of public events designed to catalyze action toward protecting the planet and help advance the Alliance’s mission of aiding countries in the transition to 100% Renewable Energy by 2045.

-Mana Pacific is proud to be a part of the Blue Planet Alliance, and to be a sponsor of the events taking place in New York.
-World Environment Day (June 5) and World Oceans Day (June 8) have grown to become essential dates on the social awareness calendar, leading to World Ocean Week.
-To support this week and to inspire a public response to the growing climate emergency, we have scheduled a series of global events for this momentous week, in New York City, Palau, and Guam.
+Mana Pacific is proud to be a part of the Blue Planet Alliance and to sponsor the events taking place in New York.
+World Environment Day (June 5) and UN World Oceans Day (June 8) have become essential dates on the social awareness calendar, leading to World Oceans Week.
+To support this week and to inspire a public response to the growing climate emergency, we have scheduled a series of global events in New York City, Palau, and Guam.

 Below is an overview of the upcoming World Environment Day and World Oceans Day events, all of which are open to the public.
-They include beach clean-ups, bike rides, workshops, film screenings, youth activists, artists, yoga, and more.
+They include beach clean-ups, bike rides, workshops, film screenings, youth activism activities, and more.

 EVENT 1: CLIMATE CONNECTION